selimslab/selimslab.github.io/_posts/philosophy/2020-5-29-principia.md

 care for the future

-### healthy
+## health

 water, sleep, healthy food, and sports

 clean body, clean mind

-### Positive

-optimist

-enthusiastic
+## be positive

-passionate
+optimist, enthusiastic, passionate

-relax

-chill

-fresh
+relax, chill, fresh

-have fun

-enjoy life
+have fun, enjoy life

 our capacity for fretting is endless -> don't worry, be happy

-> We suffer more in imagination than in reality
+> We suffer more in imagination than in reality – Seneca
->
-> – Seneca

-> How much pain the evils have cost us that have never happened!

-### calm
+## calm

 peace of mind

 tranquility

-Love

 comfortable